 Some companies sell system in a functional, easy to use package.
 Examples are Humless, Goal Zero and Total Solar Technologies.
 You can also build your own system.
 Sometimes people might buy a Humless or Goal Zero system but buy panels somewhere else.
 For most it is easier to buy a package system.

 Each system has its pluses and minuses.
 I am not going to get too detailed.
-One of the smartest guys on this subject I know is Grant Johnson at GetPreparedStuff.com.
-His contact info is on his website.
-He will guide you in determining the best system/components for your needs.
+One of the smartest guys on this subject I know is Grant Johnson.
+He guided me in was the best system/components for my needs.
 I purchased everything except my batteries from Grant.
 I already have heavy duty solar batteries from the solar system in my home.

 What size system should I purchase?